 Learn about this irreplaceable and fragile international treasure, the rivers it sustains and the recreational opportunities found within this wild place.

-A titanium mine threatens the Okefenokee Swamp and more than 700 jobs that area tourism supports.
+A titanium dioxide mine threatens the Okefenokee Swamp and more than 700 jobs that area tourism supports.
 Learn what’s at stake and what you can do to save the Swamp.